TobseF/Hospital/README.md

  ![Screenshot](https://github.com/TobseF/hospital/blob/screenshots/screenshot.gif)

  Help!
-The hospital is burning, try to save lives and catch jumping patients.
+ The hospital is burning.
+Try to save lives and catch jumping patients.
- Move your team with the mesh, before patients hit the ground.
+ Move your team with the mesh before patients hit the ground.
  Good Luck!

  ### 🌟 Features
  * Realistic smoke rendering